hand shielding sun

 3. More home batteries

 The more energy homes can store and use themselves, the less they need to worry about exporting.
-Like grid upgrades, the problem is cost – not everyone will have the money for a home battery without sufficient subsidies.
+Like grid upgrades, the problem is cost – not everyone will have the money for a home solar battery without sufficient subsidies.

 4. Use homes like mini power-plants